 This volume brings together a collection of writings by eminent scholars across disciplines that capture the dynamic character of Indian society.
-The fifteen essays focus on four vital areasgender relations, religion, developmental concerns and social change, and the future of the discipline of sociology.
+Taken together, the collection demonstrates the analytical richness of current scholarship and gives fresh insights into the society of India. e-book Commemorating Professor A. M. Shah's work in the contemporary context, the contributors highlight the major role he played in the growth of sociology as a discipline.
 Selected Contents: PART I: GENDER ISSUES I. Assertive Voices: The Other Side of Burga 2.
 Heart Beating with Fear and Eyes Filled with Rosy Dreams: Experiences of Poor Muslim Women in Rural Bangladesh 3.
 Towards a Conceptual Understanding of Female Infanticide in Modern India; PART II: SOCIOLOGY OF RELIGION: BELIEF, PERCEPTIONS AND PRACTICES 4.
 Popular Perceptions of the Role of Catholic Priests 5.
 Religious Cover for Political Power: Narratives from People and the Vernacular Press on the 2002 Riots in Gujarat 6.
 This-Wordly Hinduism: A Case Study; PART III: DEVELOPMENT AND MODERNISATION 7.
 Grandmothers Hold the Key to Social Change 8.
 Cooperatives and Industrialisation in Rural Areas: The Indian Experience 9.
 Patidars as Metaphor of Indian Diaspora 10.
 The Socio-Cultural Context of Informed Consent in Medical Practice; PART IV: DISCIPLINARY CONCERNS II.
 Empirical Meaning and Imputed Meaning in the Study of Kinship 12.
 Gendering Sociological Practice: A Case Study of Teaching in the University 13.
-Why Are Children's Voices Largely Unheard in Household Ethnographies?
-Epilogue: A. M. Shah-Man and His Work 2011 978-81-2504-264-8 ₹1230 388 pp Paperback E-ISBN: 978-81-250-5295-1 Working the Night Shift Women in India's Call Center Industry Reena Patel, feminist scholar and Foreign Service officer with the US Department of State
+Why Are Children's Voices Largely Unheard in Household Ethnographies?; Epilogue: A. M. Shah-Man and His Work 2011 978-81-2504-264-8 ₹1380 388 pp Paperback E-ISBN: 978-81-250-5295-1 Working the Night Shift Women in India's Call Center Industry Reena Patel, feminist scholar and Foreign Service officer with the US Department of State